harpoonwithaz/cmpt_ml_final_project/README.md

 **Prediction:**
 We use the *predict* function from scikit learn to predict the outcome based on a test array of 3 random integers.
 We print out the coefficients from the prediction to see if it matches the weights we used to create the outputs.

-## Part 2
+## Part 2: Building a Model Using Real Data

-Predicts the amount of bikes rented in an hour.
+Linear regression model to predict the count of bikes rented in an hour based on metric using real bike sharing data for the city Seoul from 2017-2018.
-File used: `SeoulBikeData.csv`
+File used: `SeoulBikeData.csv` from [UC Irvine](https://archive.ics.uci.edu/ml/datasets/Seoul+Bike+Sharing+Demand)

 ### data_processing.py

 File that

 ## Part 3

+### studentPerformance.csv

+### data_processing.py

+Helper module to collect the data from the csv file and process it to a format we can use in our linear regression model.

+### model_performance.py

+### model.py

 ## Part 4